rainbowdashlabs/sql-java/docs/04/datasource.md

 This is the minimal setup and there is a ton of configuration stuff you can do with those urls.
 I will link the documentation for the parameter for each database.

 Each class will have one method which creates a DataSource and a main method which calls this method.
+Once we have created our datasource we will retrieve a connection from it as a resource, create a statement, execute it and let the statement and connection being closed automatically again.
 Since this is not a software architecture tutorial, but probably a beginner guide, I will note that this is not a best practice in terms of structure.

+From now on I will always assume that a DataSource is present.
+I will not show the creation of it.

 ## Postgres